 Recommended Driver Behaviour [English]

 Grand Prix Legends isn`t for everyone, but the same adage is true for many of the finer things in life.
-Provided you`ve got the patience to stay with it past the first feelings of frustration, Grand Prix Legends will reward you with the most intense racing experience you can find on a personal computer.
+Provided you`ve got the patience to stay with it past the first feelings of frustration, Grand Prix Legends will reward you with one of the most intense racing experience you can find on a personal computer.